Ziggeo/ziggeo-wordpress-plugin/readme.txt

 You can also set default templates for your comments - for playback and recording so we got you covered there as well.

+You have already seen some of the examples above, and to see their full power, you should definitely check them out for size.

 = How templates work =

 Templates are an easy way for you to set your parameters for recorder, player or uploader (at this time) and set it only in one place.
 In the same time this is done through a simple to use 'tool' next to the templates editor.

 When the embedding is detected in your posts, pages or comments, our plugin will go through it and find what you wanted to show and how you wanted to show it.

+There are several base templates:
+1. [ziggeo]
+1. [ziggeoplayer]
+1. [ziggeorecorder]
+1. [ziggeorerecorder]
+1. [ziggeouploader]

+The only reason why we created them is to allow you to use a simple tag in your post to specify what you are after with specific parameters being loaded for you.

+Please check FAQ section for some of the questions related to the same.

 = Improvements and Feedback =